thuydang14/Udacity_Learn/CapstoneProject/README.md

 ## Project Explanation

-This project will help Data Analytics team to analys trending video on youtube, based on tag, view, like, dislike, etc... to help content creator startup company will have an closer look in what are trending on youtube.
+This project will help Data Analytics team to analys trending videos on youtube, based on tag, view, like, dislike, etc... to help content creator startup company will have an closer look in what are trending on youtube.
 Data for project are taken from KAGGLE dataset, store in local at raw format.
 Using Pyspark to process data and write to Parquet format then store in S3 bucket.